The only temple, for Hanuman who become Chariot of Sri Rama

 Uniqueness of Sri Bayalu Anjaneya

-In the scene of war-field in Lanka described above Sri Anjaneya carries Sri Rama facing Ravana.
+In the scene of the war field in Lanka described above Sri Anjaneya carries Sri Rama facing Ravana.
 But in the moortham of Hanumathapura, there is a Rakshasa near the feet of Sri Anjaneya is also found.
-Legend goes that when Sri Rama carried by Sri Hanuman was attacking Ravana, a demon crawled unto the feet of Sri Hanuman.
-His intention was to pull the feet of Sri Hanuman so as to imbalance him thereby make Sri Rama’s fall.
-But when the demon caught the feet of Sri Hanuman, he felt the divinely bless of the both the Lords.
-His intention changed, and as a devotee of Sri Rama he clinched on to the charan of Sri Hanuman, the greatest of all SriRama bhakta.
+The legend goes that when Sri Rama carried by Sri Hanuman was attacking Ravana, a demon crawled onto the feet of Sri Hanuman.
+He intended to pull the feet of Sri Hanuman to imbalance him thereby making Sri Rama fall.
+But when the demon caught the feet of Sri Hanuman, he felt the divinely blessed of both the Lords.
+His intention changed, and as a devotee of Sri Rama, he clinched on to the charan of Sri Hanuman, the greatest of all SriRama bhakta.

-The temple is west facing so also Bayalu Sri Anjaneya.
+The temple is west-facing, as is Bayalu Sri Anjaneya.
 The moortham is about ten feet tall.
-Sri Anjaneya is facing the devotees and with His right hand blesses all His devotees with ‘abhaya’.
+Sri Anjaneya faces the devotees and blesses all His devotees ‘Abhaya’ with His right hand.
 The demon is seen near His left foot.
-Sri Rama is seen standing on the strong shoulders of Sri Anjaneya.
+Sri Rama is seen standing on Sri Anjaneya's strong shoulders.

 Experience

-Lord is seen carrying His Lord Sri Rama, sight of which itself gives nirbhayatvam to His devotees.
-Direct looking bright glowing eyes of the Lord is radiating with compassion bestows all mangalam to His devotees.
+Lord is seen carrying His Lord Sri Rama, the sight of which itself gives nirbhayatvam to His devotees.
+Direct looking bright glowing eyes of the Lord radiate with compassion and bestow all Mangalam to His devotees.

 KINDLY RECORD YOUR VIEWS